Lemon Verbena Benefits & Side Effects

-A French botanist named Philibert Commerson made the initial ‘discovery’ during the 1760s.
-He had reached the shores of South America as part of Louis Antoine de Bougainville’s circumnavigation of the world.
+A French botanist named Philibert Commerson“discovered” Lemon Verbena during the 1760s.
+He had reached the New World as part of Louis Antoine de Bougainville’s circumnavigation of the world.

-Commerson, after naming it “Aloysia triphylla”, presented specimens of the plant to the Royal Botanical Gardens in Madrid, Spain.
-There, two Spanish physicians and botanists, Casimiro Gomez Ortega and Antonio Paulau y Verdera, renamed it “Aloysia citrodora”.
+Commerson, after initially naming it “Aloysia triphylla,” presented specimens to the Royal Botanical Gardens in Madrid, Spain.
+However, two physicians called Casimiro Gomez Ortega and Antonio Paulau y Verdera eventually changed this botanical term to “Aloysia citrodora”.

-This name change was in honour of Maria Louisa, the Princess of Parma and later the wife of Spanish King Charles IV.
-To this day, Lemon Verbena sometimes goes by the nickname “Herb Louisa”.
+The reason was to honour Maria Luisa, the Princess of Parma and later the wife of Spanish King Charles IV.

 Lemon Verbena Nutritional Benefits